ryanstuckey0/aws-solutions-architect/07- EC2 Instance Storage/57- EBS Snapshots.md

 - Backup at any point in time of EBS volume
-- No need to detach from EC2 instance, but is recceommended
+- No need to detach from EC2 instance, but is recommended
 - Can move snapshots across AZ
 - EBS snapshot archive
 	- Can move snapshots to archive tier that is ~75% cheaper